How the doctrine of cessationism percolated within certain Church of England splinter groups and especially those that immigrated to America.

 We believe that some gifts of the Holy Spirit such as speaking in tongues and miraculous healings were temporary.
 We believe that speaking in tongues was never the common or necessary sign of the baptism nor of the filling of the Spirit, and that the deliverance of the body from sickness or death awaits the consummation of our salvation in the resurrection.23

 Dallas Theological Seminary’s wording of cessation is a polemic against the Pentecostal and Charismatic movements.
 The Holiness movement and its child progeny, the Pentecostals blossomed in the early 1900s with an emphasis on the restoration of the early church and miracles.
 This led to a revival in the cessationist doctrine to counteract them such as the above statement.
 Jon Ruthven observed this fact; “the advancing front of charismatic growth has precipitated showers of polemical books and tracts, virtually all of these reiterating this cessationist premise.”24

-By no means is Dallas Theological Seminary the only one producing traditional christian leaders of the cessationist strain.
+By no means is Dallas Theological Seminary the only one producing traditional Christian leaders espousing the doctrine of cessationism.
 There are others such as Moody Bible Institute,25 but the importance has quietly disappeared.
 Traditional reformed background schools are losing appeal to a new generation of Christians.
-Young Christians entering into higher education are predominately from a renewalist background (Pentecostals, Charismatics and Third Wavers).
-The precipitous drop of enrollment in higher christian education institutions has forced many schools to be more flexible or drop this doctrine altogether.
+Young Christians entering into higher education are predominately from a Renewalist background (Pentecostals, Charismatics and Third Wavers).
+The precipitous drop of enrollment in higher Christian education institutions has forced many schools to be more flexible or drop this doctrine altogether.

 All contemporary discussions surrounding cessationism inevitably will lead to the strong opinions of the American radio host, church pastor, and author, John F. MacArthur.
 He may be one of the most controversial theological figures in the American christian community today.